There’s no denying that one of the most taboo topics on growing your Instagram is the follow/unfollow method.

 I have been on both sides of the fence with the method & used to hate the absolute thought of it.

-It wasn’t until I really started focusing on the bigger picture and taking my Instagram more seriously that I realised that, in my opinion, there’s nothing wrong with the method.
+It wasn’t until I really started focusing on the bigger picture and taking my Instagram more seriously that I realised that I don’t seem to have a problem with the method.

 Have you tried the follow/unfollow method?
-What are your opinions on the topic?
+What do you think of it all?